2016 Chattanooga school bus crash: Investigation

-The cause of the crash is under investigation, but officials believe that the speed of the bus might have been a contributing factor.
+Officials believe that the speed of the bus might have been a contributing factor.
 On the day after the crash, a spokesman for the Chattanooga police department reported that drugs and alcohol were not factors.
 According to CBS News correspondent Mark Strassmann, the mother of three children on the bus, including one who died, stated that her surviving children told her that Walker asked if they were "ready to die" immediately before the crash.
 Chattanooga police disputed the accuracy of this claim.

 Chattanooga Officers testified during the 2016 hearing that the school bus traveled between 48 and 52 mph, in a 30 mph zone.
 Students had previously complained about Walker's quality of driving and the private company that he was employed under, Durham School Services, had a history of traffic accidents in Tennessee.

-Perpetrator
+Driver

 Johnthony K. Walker, aged 24, was identified as the driver of the school bus and had been issued his commercial driver's license (CDL) of April 2016.
-He was in a previous accident in September 2016 when he drove around a blind curve in a residential area and failed to yield to a right of way and sideswiped another vehicle.
+He was in a previous crash in September 2016 when he drove around a blind curve in a residential area and failed to yield to a right of way and sideswiped another vehicle.
 There were no injuries reported.

 Walker was arrested with minor injuries and later charged with six counts of vehicular homicide, reckless endangerment, and reckless driving.
 On March 1, 2018, Walker was convicted of six counts of criminally negligent homicide, 11 counts of reckless aggravated assault, seven counts of assault, reckless endangerment, reckless driving and using his phone.
 In addition a Hamilton County Criminal Court jury convicted Walker of lesser charges for the crash.
 He was sentenced to four years in prison, but went free on bail pending an appeal.

 In June 2018, while free on bail pending an appeal of the bus crash charges, Walker was arrested for the statutory rape of a 14-year-old girl at a family member's Nashville home where he was staying.
 Officers stated during testimony that Walker admitted to having sex with the minor in the home's family room five times and that he believed it to be a consensual relationship but it was "repulsive" upon looking back.
 He was indicted on eight counts of aggravated statutory rape and one count of sexual exploitation of the girl after a grand jury returned the indictments in March 2019.
 In September 2020 Walker pleaded guilty to all counts and was sentenced to an additional six years and one month in prison.
 He was also required to register as a sex offender.